Who I am.

 When Everything Is Not Okay: Megan Devine

-Everything is Not Okay is an audio book by Megan Devine that invites the newly bereaved to enter their grief and see where it leads them.
+update – in 2017, Megan came out with It’s OK that You’re Not OK, in both book and audio versions.
+This expanded her work in Everything is Not Okay.
+In both, Megan Devine invites the newly bereaved to enter their grief and see where it leads them.

 Devine notes that everyone has an opinion about how people should grieve, even those who have never lost someone.
 Ignore them, she says.
 No one can tell you how you need to grieve; only you can determine that.
 We also have our own guilt trips to deal with, the “shoulds” that we pile on ourselves.
 Getting beyond the shoulds and oughts is one of the first tasks that grievers face so that we can hear what we need.